 Parents Need to Know

-Parents need to know that this classic drama based on the true story of the reporters who uncovered the Watergate scandal has some tense moments, strong language (including "s--t" and "f--k"), smoking, and drinking.
+Parents need to know that All the President's Men is a classic drama based on the true story of the reporters who uncovered the Watergate scandal.
+It has some tense moments, strong language (including "s--t" and "f--k"), smoking, and drinking.
 Kids may need some historical context in order to understand the story's complex characters and situations, but those who stick with it will take away positive messages about persistence and dedication to the truth.